Appleseed/learn/docs/portal/admin/security.rst

 Add information on common problems with SSL Especially Lets Encrypt Add information by Verfying in IIS SSL Common issues
+    Add scenario where certification expires and then lest encrypt cannot reach out to the certification server.
+Therefore portal will appear down if https is being forced.

 .. toctree::
     :titlesonly: